linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | false | true  |
 | false | false |

-A boolean expression with two logical operators `(a op1 b op2 c)` requires at least 8 tests:
+We will write 8 tests for an expression with two logical operators `(a op1 b op2 c)`:

 | a     | b     | c     |
 | ----- | ----- | ----- |